 Scientists all around the world are discovering more evidence that the Earth’s climate is changing because of the increase in greenhouse gases.
 Some of the key findings include:

-Let’s look at how carbon dioxide causes global warming.
+Let’s look at how the increase in carbon dioxide is causing global warming.

-1. In order to sustain life on our planet, the planet has to be relatively warm.
-We can get this warmth from the Sun’s solar radiation.
-As you can see in the diagram above, the Earth absorbs this incoming solar radiation from the Sun, which heats it up.
+1. The Earth’s warmth is necessary for sustaining life and this warmth comes from the Sun’s solar radiation.
+As shown in the diagram, the Earth absorbs this radiation, which heats it up.

-2. As a result, the Earth reflects back infrared heat waves.
+2. This warming causes the Earth to reflect back infrared heat waves.

 3. There are various greenhouse gases in the atmosphere, such as carbon dioxide and methane.
-These greenhouse gases absorb the reflected infrared waves and prevent them from exiting the Earth’s atmosphere, to get into space.
-This heats the atmosphere.
+These gases absorb the reflected infrared waves and prevent them from exiting the Earth’s atmosphere.
+This leads to further warming of the atmosphere.

-4. The greenhouse gases reflect the infrared waves back towards Earth, leading to a warming effect.
+4. The greenhouse gases reflect the infrared waves back towards Earth, leading to a warming effect known as global warming.

 The causes of climate change are all linked to the emissions of greenhouse gases.

 To get suitable land for farming, we often have to cut down trees and vegetation.
-Trees absorb carbon dioxide (CO2) from the atmosphere for photosynthesis.
-Cutting down trees prevents this process from taking place,therefore the concentration of carbon dioxide in the atmosphere increases.
+Trees absorb carbon dioxide from the atmosphere for photosynthesis.
+Cutting down trees prevents this process from taking place, so the concentration of carbon dioxide in the atmosphere increases.

-Global warming can lead to changes in habitats in which animals and plants live.
-An increase in temperature causes polar ice sheets and glaciers to melt faster than it can be made.
+As temperatures rise, polar ice sheets and glaciers are melting faster than they can form.
 At the same time, water expands when heated.
-The combination of these two factors, amongst others, results in rising sea levels.
+The combination of these two factors, amongst others, leads to rising sea levels.